 The maximum effective value for the

-configuration parameter was limited by the value of
+OverloadLimitconfiguration parameter was limited by the value of

 SendBufferMemory.
-Now the
+Now the value set for

 OverloadLimitis used correctly, up to this parameter's stated maximum (4G).
+(Bug #12712109)

-AUTO_INCREMENT values were not set correctly
+AUTO_INCREMENTvalues were not set correctly for

 When failure handling of an API node takes longer than 300 seconds, extra debug information is included in the resulting output.
 In cases where the API node's node ID was greater than 48, these extra debug messages could lead to a crash, and confuing output otherwise.
 This was due to an attempt to provide information specific to data nodes for API nodes as well.
 (Bug #62208)

 In rare cases, a series of node restarts and crashes during restarts could lead to errors while reading the redo log.
 (Bug #62206)